tomhicks/tomhicks.github.io/_posts/2014-09-12-javascript-interview-questions.md

 * idiomatic JavaScript

 The use of prototypes is important here.
 This minimizes the memory usage and maximizes the speed of creation.
-If you don't use the prototype, or understand why it helps
+It's a micro-optimisation, so if it's written without prototypes, it's fine, but the candidate should understand why using the prototype has different performance characteristics when compared to object creation without prototypes.

 This also covers binding, because otherwise the ```setTimeout``` callback won't work correctly.
 Using a scoped variable a la ```var self = this``` is fine, too.